-One of my favorite things about word sorts is that you can do SOOOOO many different things with them!!
-Let’s explore all of the cool things you can do to help students with reading fluency, comprehension, writing and more!
+One of my favorite things about a word sort is that you can do SOOOOO many different things with them!!
+Let’s explore all of the cool things you can do with word sorts, to help students with reading fluency, comprehension, writing and more!

 Once the sort is complete, use the utensil of your choice (pencil, pen, pointer, finger) to point to the words in the sort as quickly as your students can keep up.
 The goal of this activity is for students to get the ‘pencil’ to move as fast as they can.
 Make sure to mix up the order in case students have the order memorized.
 This is great for fluency as students are forced to move away from sound by sound decoding and toward reading the whole word in order for the pencil to move faster.